 Vitamin E acts as a powerful antioxidant, by neutralizing free radicals which cause oxidative stress.
 Oxidative stress is associated with hair loss and hair graying.

 Maintain the normal functioning and development of our hair follicles.

-fights against oxidative stress caused by free radicals and there aging effects.
+fights oxidative stress caused by free radicals and their aging effects.
 Promoter of collagen synthesis.

 A rich source of vegan protein and nutrients such as zinc, iron, selenium, and B vitamins.

 Our "Forbidden List" of Ingredients Not Allowed On Dr.UGro Gashee

 NO ADDED FRAGRANCE